Wrist Injury: Treating Pain in the Radial Carpi Ulnaris. A Full Treatment Protocol: Workouts, Corrective Exercises, Flossing, Scraping, + More

 Building a Workout Program From Scratch for Avoiding Wrist Pain

 GHD BackRaise & Hamraise

-View small annoying injuries like mine as opportunity to work on accessories.
-Here, I am demonstrating technique on how to do GHD Hamraises and GHD Back Extensions.
+View small annoying injuries like mine as an opportunity to work on accessories.
+Here, I am demonstrating techniques on how to do GHD Hamraises and GHD Back Extensions.